The below email below was sent by Jo Edwards, Chair of Resolution, to all Resolution members.You may have seen over the weekend

 I wanted to write to you and let you know some of the background, and what Resolution has been doing in response.

 For some time Resolution has been working closely with our partners in the family law community in particular the Law Society, ALC and LAPG in an attempt to work with the FLBA to understand their concerns around solicitor advocacy.
 A conversation that was initially centred around the decline in work for barristers since LASPO has now been conveyed by the Bar to the Minister as a concern about the quality of advocacy by solicitors.
 This is disappointing, and changes the nature of the discussion.

-, which was picked up by the Law Society Gazette
+our initial response, which was picked up by the

 As Chair of Resolution, I believe that conveying an impression that the family law community is divided is counterproductive, given the current environment for publicly funded family law work.
 I also believe that, regrettably, the FLBA and Bar Council actions have contributed to any division.
 We have tried, over the course of many months, to avoid this situation by focusing the conversation on ensuring quality of family advocacy among solicitors and barristers.